 This guide offers information on how to test various injections and other sneaky attacks on inputs.
 The content is frequently updated, and there are detailed explanations for various scenarios.

-For example, you can check out their page on Testing for Stored Cross Site Scripting to learn how persistent XSS works and how to reproduce the exploit.
+For instance, you can check out their page on Testing for Stored Cross Site Scripting to learn how persistent XSS works and how to reproduce the exploit.

 Bottom Line: Sanitize, Validate, and Escape Late